ShehaniWageesha/Share-Memos-Project-MERN/README.md

-A simple social media app that allows users to post interesting events that happened in their lives.
+A simple social media app that allows users to post interesting events that happened in their lives using MERN stack.